How should departments submit cash or check deposits to the University?

 Is a receipt required upon delivery of deposits to the Controller’s Office drop box?

-Since payments are being delivered to a secure location (the Drop Box), providing a receipt is no longer necessary.
+Since payments are being delivered to the secure drop box outside of the Office of Student Finance at A1500 University Center, providing a receipt is no longer necessary.

-Note that delivering the payments to the Drop Box is no different than using a secure bank deposit box.
-Cameras are recording 24/7 on the interior and exterior, and all deposits are opened in the presence of two individuals within Student Business Services.
+Note that delivering the payments to the secure drop box is no different than using a secure bank deposit box.
+Cameras are recording 24/7 on the interior and exterior, and all deposits are opened in the presence of two individuals within the Office of Student Finance.

-Cash and/or coin should never be submitted through the mail (neither through USPS services nor through the University mail system).
-Please deliver cash and coin directly to the Controller’s Office drop box located outside of the Student Business Services office at A1500 University Center.
+Cash and/or coin should never be submitted through the mail (neither through USPS services nor through the university mail system).
+Please deliver cash and coin directly to the secure drop located outside of the Office of Student Finance at A1500 University Center.
 Cash, checks, and money orders should be secured in a tamper-resistant deposit bag before being placed into the Drop Box.

 Deposits should include a completed Departmental Deposit Form or, for OMNI AR/Billing Auxiliary Invoice payments, a copy of the Auxiliary Invoice (invoice IDs beginning “AUX”).